andis-sprinkis/linux-install/README.md

         options ... i915.enable_dc=0
         ```

-        ⚠️ This issue also applies to the installation media.
+        ⚠️ This issue also applies to the installation media environment.

         More information on the issue: